Makar Suntsev: 2022–23 season

-2023–24 season
+2023–24 season: Finnish national title, European Championships debut

 Suntsev began the season by the season by competing at the 2023–24 ISU Challenger Series, finishing thirteenth at the 2023 CS Lombardia Trophy and tenth at the 2023 CS Finlandia Trophy.
 Following a fourth-place finish at the 2023 Tirnavia Ice Cup, Suntsev was selected as a host representative to compete at the 2023 Grand Prix of Espoo.
 He finished in twelfth at the event.
 Going on to compete at the 2023 CS Golden Spin of Zagreb, Suntsev placed seventh.

 In mid-December, Suntsev won the senior national title at the 2024 Finnish Championships and as a result, was selected to compete at the 2024 European Championships in Kaunas, Lithuania.
 He finished in twentieth place overall.

 One month later, Suntsev would win the bronze medal at the 2024 Nordic Championships and sixth at the 2024 Tallink Hotels Cup.

 Finnish national silver medalist, Valtter Virtanen, was ultimately selected as the men's singles skating representative to compete at the 2024 World Championships due to Suntsev failing to score minimum technical scores to compete at the World Championships.